jessequinn/aquarium-lights/README.md

 # aquarium-lights
-A simple GO based scheduler that turns "on" a relay attached to a Pi3 microntroller.
+A simple GO based scheduler that turns "on" a relay attached to a Pi3 microcontroller.

 An example `configuration.json`: